aws/karpenter-provider-aws/.github/pull-request-template.md

 **How was this change tested?**

 **Does this change impact docs?**
-- [ ] Yes, PR includes docs updates
+- [ ] Yes, PR includes docs updates <!-- docs must be added to /preview to be included in future version releases -->
 - [ ] Yes, issue opened: # <!-- issue number -->
 - [x] No